converging-machine/converging-machine.github.io/_pages/about.md

 - Multimodal radiological data integration

 **Current Work**
-At Yang Lab - UCSF, I develop novel deep learning architectures that push the boundaries of automated medical image analysis, working at the cutting edge of AI applications in radiology[1][2].
+At Yang Lab - UCSF, I develop novel deep learning architectures that push the boundaries of automated medical image analysis, working at the cutting edge of AI applications in radiology.

 ```python
 # Core research areas